West Nile Virus - Join the SWAT Team!

 Delta County Mosquito Control District #1 and North Fork Mosquito Abatement District set up special traps overnight to capture mosquitoes in a specific area.
 The trapped mosquitoes are then collected, counted, and identified by local vector control agencies.
-Although various mosquito species may be caught in a single trap, only Culex species mosquitoes are tested for West Nile Virus (WNV) since they are the primary carriers of the virus in Western Colorado.
+Although various mosquito species may be caught in a single trap, only Culex species mosquitoes are tested for WNV since they are the primary carriers of the virus in Western Colorado.
 Typically, only a small number of mosquito traps will test positive for WNV in a season before we begin seeing human cases.
 This makes early trapping and identification extremely important, allowing us to warn our community to take adequate precautions against contracting the virus.

 Join the ranks of the SWAT TEAM to combat the spread of West Nile Virus.